Hold Action While You Apply for a Debt Relief Order – Letter

 Why would a DRO be rejected?

 If you meet the Debt Relief Order criteria, there would be no reason to reject your application.
-The three common reasons for rejection are:
+The four common reasons for rejection are:

 Why ask for creditors to hold action?